 Earnings Per Share calculation involving Issue & Redemption of Share Capital

-- EPS & its link with resources
+EPS and its link with financial resources - Concept

 Earnings per share ratio is used to evaluate the performance of an entity over a period.
 EPS must therefore take into account the resources used to generate the earnings in an accounting period.